 No, I’m not gonna hate on the Ewoks.
 Yes, perhaps their defeat of the Empire is slightly ridiculous, but it has symbolism, drawing attention to the series’ theme of technology vs. nature; as the equally ridiculous destruction of the Death Star in the first film did, which is not criticised nearly as much.
 Plus, they’re damn cute!
 No, what I dislike about Star Wars: Return of the Jedi is Leia’s reveal as Luke’s sister, which is far more ridiculous than teddy bears beating up space Nazis.
 This revelation was clearly just included in an attempt to rival the ‘I am your father’ twist from Empire, and it fails miserably.
 Darth Vader’s (James Earl Jones) revelation came out of nowhere, but still had credibility, a big emotional punch, and consequences (the bad guy’s the good guy’s dad?
 Oh no!
 How can he keep fighting him now?).
 Leia being Luke’s sister was clearly never the intention of the filmmakers while making the previous films – Luke’s attraction to Leia being a main story point of the first film – and doesn’t really change the character dynamics (the heroine is the hero’s sister!
 Well, I guess he’ll carry on caring for her just like he did before.
 Just with less kissing).
 Furthermore, when Leia is told she’s Luke’s sister, she doesn’t react to the fact that this also means Darth Vader is her father.
 What’s all that about?
 Lazy writing, that’s what that’s all about.

 What I like about Star Wars: Return of the Jedi is, well, it was a lot harder to think of something, to be honest, and what I eventually thought of is still connected to something I dislike.
-I dislike Princess Leia’s slave girl outfit.
+I dislike Princess Leia’s slave girl outfit (as did Carrie Fisher).
 Leia has gone from a strong female character, who would not be the reward for any man, and who would always stand up for herself with her actions and her words, to being dressed up like a prostitute for an obese space slug and seemingly shocked into silence by the trauma.
 The one thing I do like about this is Leia gets to strangle her male oppressor with the very chains he imprisoned her with.
 It’s something at least.
-I’m hoping in the Force Awakens, Han will get some similar treatment.